apache/trafficserver/doc/reference/configuration/remap.config.en.rst

   Included remap files are not currently tracked by the configuration subsystem.
-Changes to included remap files will not be noticed by online configuration changes applied by :option:`traffic_line -x` unless :file:`remap.config` has also changed.
+Changes to included remap files will not be noticed by online configuration changes applied by :option:`traffic_ctl config reload` unless :file:`remap.config` has also changed.

 Examples